tinystacks/mkdocs/docs/tinystacks-how-do-i.md

 You can use two different methods to add a new service:

-* Specify a Git repository.
+* **Repository**.
+Specify a Git repository.
 TinyStacks will look for the same files it requires when building a Docker image for your primary stack.
-* Use an existing Docker image URL.
+* **Image URL**.
+Use an existing Docker image URL.
 The repository containing the image must either be public or a repository in an AWS account [to which you have given TinyStacks access](create-stack.md).
+Alternatively, instead of a URL, you can specify the image name and version of an image in the Docker public repository(e.g., `python:3.9`).

 Once you're done, click **Create new service**.